Skip to content

 While organizational frameworks such as ISO/IEC 27001, the NIST Cybersecurity Framework, or the EU Cyber Resilience Act provide general requirements for governance and risk management, CP and CPS documents translate those high-level obligations into PKI-specific trust rules.
 They ensure that certificate authorities, enrolment authorities, and authorization services operate within an auditable and enforceable policy structure.

 A Certificate Policy (CP) defines the conditions under which certificates are issued, managed, and revoked within an ITS Public Key Infrastructure (PKI).
 Certificate Practice Statements (CPS) provide the operator-specific implementation details that must align with the CP.
 Together, these documents establish the governance, approval criteria, and enforcement mechanisms that ensure certificates are only issued to eligible devices and entities, are used for authorized purposes, and can be revoked when necessary.
+Together, CPs and CPSs form the bridge between regulatory obligations (such as CRA or NIS2) and the technical enforcement of trust through PKI.

 Technical Standards